timtjoe/timtjoe/README.md

-### Software Engineer with a love for aesthetics.
-Builds web, system, and embedded systems.

----

-Hey there! 👋
+## About Me

+### I Love Building for the Web, Mobile, and Embedded Systems.

-I'm a **Software Engineer** who believes that powerful code can also be beautiful.
-My passion lies in building robust and elegant solutions across diverse domains.
-Whether it's crafting intuitive user experiences on the **web**, optimizing performance in **system-level** applications, or diving deep into hardware with **embedded systems**, I love bringing ideas to life with clean, efficient, and reliable code.
+My passion lies in building elegant solutions across diverse domains.
+I spend my time crafting intuitive user experiences on the web, primarily using JavaScript, while also leveraging Python for Data Analysis and Algorithms.
+Additionally, I enjoy experimenting with system-level applications, where I prefer the C programming language, and creating side-projects on mobile.

-My prefer languages of choice are **JavaScript**, **Python**, and **C**, and I'm always eager to learn new technologies and explore innovative approaches.
-You'll find me delving into everything from database design and API development to performance optimization, always with an eye for detail and a commitment to quality.

 Take a look around my repositories to see some of my work.
 If you're building something cool or just want to chat about engineering and design, feel free to connect!